javidel/modern-data-warehouse/text/text.md

         </copy>
     ```

-    Check that command has being completed succesfull.
+    Check that the **statements has being completed successfully**.

     ![Create Lexer](./images/alter-table.png)

 4. Finally, let's look for tweets that contain the word **ship**.
 We will look for all the tweets related to the shipping.
-Click on the **Run** button to execute the command.
+Click on the **Run** button to execute the statement.

     ```
         <copy>
             select * from mv_tweets
             where contains ( text, 'shipp%' ) >0
         </copy>
     ```